< back home

-- Pilot: they provide CFO, bookkeeping, and tax services to startups at a fixed monthly cost.
-The services were a little pricey as compared to QB Certified Accountant but are comprehensive.
+- Pilot: They provide CFO, bookkeeping, and tax services to startups at a fixed monthly cost.
+The services were a little pricey compared to QB Certified Accountant but are comprehensive.
 Pilot is an excellent service for most startups operating out of the US.

 Gusto gets the job done without drama.
 There are other solutions, but Gusto has been proven to get the job done across the US, so why even look around?
 Yes, we use Gusto for our team spread across the US.
 It integrates well with Quickbooks.

-You will need to pay for things as you operate: lunches, SaaS, hardware, air tickets, and more.
-Ramp is the most comprehensive solution out there right now.
+You must pay for things as you operate: lunches, SaaS, hardware, air tickets, and more.
+Ramp is the most comprehensive solution currently.
 It integrates well with Quickbooks, makes expense submission and bill payments a breeze, and lets you efficiently manage multiple credit cards across the organization.
 I couldn’t find anything else which was feature-complete.

-You might want to keep your phone numbers private or have phone numbers across various geographies.
+You should keep your phone numbers private or have phone numbers across various geographies.
 OpenPhone is an excellent solution for business phones.

-US and Canada are closely linked.
+The US and Canada are closely linked.
 There is tons of great talent across Canada.
-I would argue that Canada is the North American hub of crypto — you just don’t know fren.
+I would argue that Canada is the North American crypto hub — you don’t know fren.

-Usually, you can easily hire Canadians as contractors if you are a US-based team/entity.
+Usually, you can hire Canadians as contractors if you are a US-based team/entity.
 You should be able to award them stock options as well.
-I identified two services but have not used for this — are Deel and Terminal.
-They become the employer on record on your behalf; this might be the most efficient solution to hire across Canada.
+I identified two services but have not used them for this — Deel and Terminal.
+They become the employer on record on your behalf; this might be Canada’s most efficient hiring solution.

 I am a Canadian founder of a US entity.
 Company executives cannot pay themselves as contractors.
-So we went ahead and created a wholly-owned Canadian entity with a local bank account.
-The cost of setting this up should be less than US$5k and not take more than a few weeks.
-It is not as scary as it might sound if you have the right lawyers on both US and Canadian side and an accountant who can work across US and Canada.
+So, we created a wholly-owned Canadian entity with a local bank account.
+The cost of setting this up should be less than US$5k and take, at most, a few weeks.
+It is not as scary as it might sound if you have the right lawyers on both the US and Canadian sides and an accountant who can work across the US and Canada.
 We worked with Goodwin (US), Osler (Canada) and our CPA mentioned earlier — who was very aware of this process/setup.

 Having a Canadian entity helps process payroll/taxes locally.
 We are banking with BMO and using WagePoint for payroll processing.
 The financials of this entity roll up to the Delaware C-corp.

-There are various benefits to having a Canadian entity longer run, including bringing talent from outside North America to US timezones.
+In the long run, there are various benefits to having a Canadian entity, including bringing talent from outside North America to US time zones.